HL7/davinci-crd/input/pagecontent/index.md

 ### Overview
 The process of managing billing for patient insurance is a significant source of complexity and cost in the United States.
 Healthcare providers work with a range of different health insurers and payers who cover the services the providers supply to patients.
 Different payers and plans provide different levels of coverage for healthcare services with different processes for determining whether services are necessary or are appropriate.
 These processes have different requirements for documentation, prior authorization, or other approvals.
 Claims submitted for payment that do not meet payer coverage or documentation requirements will typically be initially denied and may result in delays due to resubmission or appeals and/or financial impact to the patient.

-This Coverage Requirements Discovery (CRD) implementation guide defines a workflow to allow payers to provide information about coverage requirements to healthcare providers through their clinical systems at the time treatment decisions are being made.
+This Coverage Requirements Discovery (CRD) implementation guide defines a workflow to allow payers to provide information about coverage requirements to healthcare providers through their provider systems at the time treatment decisions are being made.
 This will ensure that clinicians and administrative staff have the capability to make informed decisions and meet the requirements of the patient's insurance coverage.

 This implementation guide supports both Protected Health Information (PHI)-specific and non-PHI mechanisms for CRD to meet the needs and privileges of different payer organizations.
 These mechanisms will allow payers to share a wide variety of information with providers in a context-sensitive manner including: